Conductor & Musical Director | Composer & Arranger

 An award-winning musical theatre composer and arranger in his own right, Kevin is much sought after for his American Songbook orchestrations.
 His arrangements have been performed by leading orchestras including the National Symphony Orchestra (Kennedy Center for the Performing Arts), New York City Opera, New York Pops, Boston Pops and by artists including, Marvin Hamlisch, Stephen Schwartz, Kristin Chenoweth, Liz and Ann Hampton Callaway, Raúl Esparza, Victor Garber, Stephen Flaherty and Lynn Ahrens, and numerous other A-list Broadway artists.

 His musical, The Stranger from Seville, with book and lyrics by British screenwriter Victor Kazan, received rave reviews in its first limited season Off-Broadway production in July 2014.
 It was similarly selected for the 2018 Florida Festival of New Musicals at the WinterPark Playhouse, Orlando (Aug.
 23-16) followed by a major industry workshop in New York.
-Castle Gillian, a love-story by revered Irish storyteller, Maurice Walsh, author of ‘The Quiet Man’ is his next musical currently in development.
+Kevin and Victor are currently at work on Castle Gillian, a love-story by revered Irish storyteller, Maurice Walsh, author of ‘The Quiet Man’.

 Kevin is a Fellow of the Royal Society of the Arts, a proud member of The Dramatists Guild of America, and Mercury Musicals Development (UK).
-He divides his time between living in New York, London and Melbourne.
+He divides his time between living in London, New York and Melbourne.